Why Do People Choose Polyamory?

 Ester Perel, author of Mating in Captivity, wisely advises that "The presence of the third is a fact of life; how we deal with it is up to us.
 We can approach it with fear, avoidance, and moral outrage; or we can bring to it a robust curiosity and a sense of intrigue ...
 Acknowledging the third has to do with validating the erotic separateness of your partner.
 It follows that our partner's sexuality does not belong to us.
 It isn't just for and about us, and we should not assume that it rightfully falls within our jurisdiction.
 It doesn't."

 Perel suggests that "we view monogamy not as a given but as a choice.
 As such it becomes a negotiated decision.
-More to the point, if we're planning to spend fifty years with one soul - and we want a happy jubilee - it may be wise to review our contract at various junctures.
+More to the point, if we're planning to spend fifty years with one soul—and we want a happy jubilee—it may be wise to review our contract at various junctures.
 Just how accommodating each couple may be to the third varies.
-But at least a nod is more apt to sustain desire with our one and only over the long haul - perhaps even to create a new ‘art of loving' for the twenty-first century couple."
+But at least a nod is more apt to sustain desire with our one and only over the long haul—perhaps even to create a new ‘art of loving' for the 21st-century couple."

 Robert Masters is a Canadian therapist who formerly headed an intentional community which utilized many radical measures to help people awaken to their divinity, including non-monogamy.
 From what I've heard from friends who spent time there, polyamory was a very effective means of penetrating the personality, similarly to its use in earlier spiritual groups.